A practical approach to chef (Using Vagrant)

 [] INFO: Running start handlers

-end of "compliation - begining of converge (execution)"
+[] INFO: Start handlers complete.end of "compliation - begining of converge (execution)"

 [] INFO: package[ntp] installing ntp-4.2.6p5-1.el6.centos from base repository